 Who is responsible for costs of training programs?

 The DLSE takes the position that there is generally no requirement that an employer pay for training leading to licensure or the cost of licensure for an employee.
 While the license may be a requirement of the employment, it is not the type of cost the employers are required to pay for under Labor Code §2802.
 The DLSE states that the most important consideration of the licensure is that it is required by the state or locality as a result of public policy: “It is the employee who must be licensed and unless there is a specific statute which requires the employer to assume part of the cost, the cost of licensing must be borne by the employee.”
 However, if an employer requires an employees to undergo training that is specific only to that employer, then the employer would usually need to bear the training costs.

 Questions about Compensation for Training?

-If you have questions about compensable training time under California law, don't hesitate to contact leading California employment lawyers from Kingsley & Kingsley to take advantage of a free initial consultation.
+If you have questions about compensable training time under California law, don't hesitate to contact leading California employment lawyers from Kingsley and Kingsley Employment Lawyers to take advantage of a free initial consultation.
 To discuss your situation call us at (818) 990-8300 or click here to contact us regarding your case.